marsicoLab/PROmiRNA/README.md

 # PROmiRNA

 [PROmiRNA][1] is a program for annotating miRNA promoters in human, as well as other species.
-It uses deepCAGE data and integrated cage tag counts and other promoter features, such as CpG content, conservation and TATA box affinity, to score the potential of a candidate regions to be a promoter.
+It uses deepCAGE data and integrated cage tag counts and other promoter features, such as CpG content, conservation and TATA box affinity, to score the potential of a candidate region to be a promoter.
 This is the reimplemented, faster version of PROmiRNA (old python version available [here][2]) now capable of fast-processing of large CAGE libraries such as available from FANTOM4, FANTOM5 and ENCODE.

 ## Prerequisites